chriswi93/Jensens-Inequality-A-statistical-analysis-for-an-intuitive-understanding/README.md

-<h1>Recap Jensen's Ineqaulity - A statistical simulation of convex functions for an intuitive understanding</h1>
+<h1>Recap Jensen's Ineqaulity - A statistical analysis of convex functions for an intuitive understanding</h1>

-Jensen's Ineqaulity is an equation that holds for every convex function (and value range of non-strictly convex functions).
+Jensen's Ineqaulity is a condition that always holds for convex functions (and value range of non-strictly convex functions).
 It is a key point to understand the derivation of the <i>Evidence Lower Bound (ELBO)</i> in Variational Inference of Blei et al. (2016).
+The goal of this article is to give an intuitive understanding what Jensen's Inequality means.
+This articles does not recap the mathematical proof of Jensen's Inequality.
 Jensen's Inequality states the fact that the function outcome of a convex function with the expected value of a random variable <i>X</i> as input is always equal or smaller than the expected value of the convex function outcome.

 <p align="center">
 <a href="https://www.codecogs.com/eqnedit.php?latex=\dpi{120}&space;f(E(X))&space;\leq&space;E(f(X))" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\dpi{120}&space;f(E(X))&space;\leq&space;E(f(X))" title="f(E(X)) \leq E(f(X))" /></a>